-The impact of the Covid-19 global pandemic is still evolving and remains uncertain.
-However, it has forced a shift in how we live and work, with a substantial increase in working from home.
-If working from home continues in a substantial way in a postpandemic world with some office workers splitting their time between the office and home, it could have significant implications for future planning and designing of houses as well as our neighbourhoods.
+The impact of the Covid-19 global pandemic has forced a shift in how we live and work, with a substantial increase in working from home.
+If working from home continues in a substantial way in a post-pandemic world with some office workers splitting their time between the office and home, it could have significant implications for future planning and designing of houses as well as our neighbourhoods.